kimjoar/kimjoar.net/_posts/2009-11-20-security-passive-rfid-tags.markdown

 {{ page.title }}
 ----------------

-<p class="quiet">Essay in the course TTM4137 Wireless Network Security.
+<p class="quiet">Essay in the course TTM4137 Wireless Network Security at NTNU.
 Chosen as curriculum in the course.</p>

 ### Introduction